“If you continually ask yourself, “What’s important now?”, you won’t waste time on the trivial.”

 The Interplay between Strategy & Execution

 The best way to think about the interplay of strategy and execution is to think about the Super Bowl.
 For the two weeks leading up to the Super Bowl, coaches and players develop their game strategy.
-They diagnose their competitor’s strengths and weaknesses, opportunities they can exploit, shoring up their potential issues, building game plans, drafting up new strategic plays, planning actions under different scenarios, and preparing for the biggest show on earth.
+They diagnose their competitor’s strengths and weaknesses, and opportunities they can exploit, shoring up their potential issues, building game plans, drafting up new strategic plays, planning actions under different scenarios, and preparing for the biggest show on earth.
 The execution of the game starts the second the first whistle blows at kickoff.
 Coaches typically develop winning strategies during the execution of the game.
 As the coaches and players start seeing their competitor’s execution and game plan unfold, they start making mid-game strategic adjustments.
 A game is won or lost by the strategic decisions made during the game, at halftime, and with 2 minutes to go.